ActuallySleeping/ark-tracking-bot/README.md

 #### Player tracking
 - [ ] Start tracking one/multiples player(s) with an alert for one/multiples
-- [ ] Keep the server, message id of a tracked player
+- [x] Keep the server, message id of a tracked player
 - [ ] Stop tracking one/multiples player(s)
-- [ ] Add or remove a tracked player into a list, and remove the list if it's empty

 #### Optional
 ##### Make a source server query